Frequently Asked Questions: Disability Discrimination In the workplace In NY

 - Allowing a service animal at work

-What is the interactive process?
+What is the Interactive Process?

-Cooperative Dialogue in New York City
+What is the Cooperative Dialogue in New York City?

-When Employers Can Refuse to Grant Accommodations
+When Can Employers Refuse to Grant Accommodations?

-An employer’s refusal to provide the accommodation specifically requested by an employee does not necessarily mean that they have violated the law, as long as the employer makes a serious good faith effort to identify and implement other possible accommodations.
-Nonetheless, it is important to understand that an accommodation need not be provided if the employer can show that doing so would cause an undue hardship — meaning that the accommodation (e.g. installing an elevator) would be too costly, extensive, or disruptive to the business.
-What makes accommodations “reasonable” is that they do not involve major or expensive alterations of the workplace nor impose untenable restrictions on other staff members.
+An employer’s refusal to provide an accommodation specifically requested by an employee does not necessarily mean that they have violated the law, as long as the employer identifies and implements alternate accommodations (if possible) that address the worker’s ability to perform the job.
+In addition, employers need not provide an accommodation if they can show that doing so would cause an undue hardship — meaning that the accommodation (e.g. installing an elevator or a special ramp) is not reasonable as it would be too costly, extensive, or disruptive to the business.
+What makes accommodations “reasonable” is that they do not involve major or expensive alterations to the workplace, nor do they impose restrictions on other staff members.

-When an individual is experiencing disability discrimination or harassment at the workplace, the environment becomes toxic, interrupting workflow and causing the employee emotional distress.
-As with other types of discrimination, an individual may be the target of derogatory language, inappropriate jokes, taunts, texts or social media postings that relate to the individual’s disability.
-Such behavior is considered disability discrimination and is illegal.
+When an individual is experiencing disability discrimination or harassment at the workplace, the environment becomes toxic, often interrupting workflow and causing the employee emotional distress.
+As with other types of discrimination, an individual may be the target of derogatory language, inappropriate jokes, taunts, texts, or social media postings that relate to the individual’s disability.
+This behavior is considered disability discrimination and is illegal.

 - Segregation from other employees or inferior working conditions